Frank Lampard: Coventry appoint former Chelsea and Everton boss as successor to Mark Robins

 "I think this is a good job.
 I think he can get these rolling, they're in a false position Coventry, and they could go on a run.
 If they do, who knows if they could get in the play-offs - there's a long way to go in the Championship.

-"We're talking about the lad at Hull, Tim Walter, who came in from Turkey.
+"We're talking about the lad at Hull, Tim Walter, who came in from Germany.
 It's hard, it's the second-best tiered league in the world, there's no league like it.

 "You go to Serie A and LaLiga, their leagues below are nowhere near the standard.
 You have to know your football, you have to have the knowledge, and it does help being an English manager.